AdamKinnell/AdventOfCode2022/README.md

     `⌛O(n)` | `📦O(n)`, where n is the number of trees
 + **Part 2**: For each tree on the grid we cast a ray in each of the 4 cardinal directions to calculate it's scenic score.
     `⌛O(n^3)` | `📦O(n)`, where n is the number of trees

+### Day 9

+Simulating rope!
+We track the 2D positions of each rope knot and update them on each movement.

++ **Part 1**: Simulate the head movements and check if the tail is still adjacent.
+If not we move the tail to the last head position.
+    `⌛O(n)` | `📦O(1)`, where n is the number of head movements.
++ **Part 2**: Simulate the head movements and iteratively update the tail positions if they are too far from the head.
+We use a clamped vector (-1,1 for x and y) to move each component adjacent to it's parent again.
+    `⌛O(n·m)` | `📦O(1)`, where n is the number of head movements and m is the tail length.